By Chris Avcollie,

 In the landmark harassment case Oncale v.
 Sundowner Offshore Services (1998), the United States Supreme Court pointed out that not every workplace problem is a matter of harassment or retaliation.
 Whether or not a workplace event is actionable depends upon the “constellation of surrounding circumstances, expectations and relationships.”
 In retaliation cases, our courts look at the context and the particular circumstances relevant to each situation to determine whether the allegedly retaliatory action had or was likely to have a chilling effect on employee reports of illegal conduct.

-If you experience any of the negative employment actions described above, or if you have other reasons to suspect that you are being targeted with workplace retaliation, contact Carey & Associates, P.C. at firstname.lastname@example.org or call 475-323-6406 for a consultation.
+If you experience any of the negative employment actions described above, or if you have other reasons to suspect that you are being targeted with workplace retaliation, contact Carey & Associates, P.C. call 475-323-6406 for a consultation.
 Remember: “An eye for an eye…”, leaves the whole world blind.
 Or at least, it leaves most of the world with only one eye.
 Don’t forget to donate to Mark’s ride to cure Multiple Sclerosis – #15000MILES4MS.